OpenCSGs/csghub-installer/helm-chart/README.md

 For example:

-if the domain name is specified as **example.com**, the following domain name will be generated after deployment:
+If the domain name is specified as **example.com**, the following domain name will be generated after deployment:

-- **csghub.example.com**: Access entry for CSGHub services.
+- **csghub.example.com:** Access entry for CSGHub services.
-- **casdoor.example.com**: Access to casdoor unified login system.
+- **casdoor.example.com:** Access to casdoor unified login system.
-- **minio.example.com**: Access to object storage.
+- **minio.example.com:** Access to object storage.
-- **registry.example.com**: Access to container image repositories.
+- **registry.example.com:** Access to container image repositories.

 If the domain you are using is a public domain name, please configure DNS yourself to ensure that domain names can be correctly resolved.
 If it is a temporary domain name, please ensure that /etc/hosts and Kubernetes coredns can resolve these domain names.